honeycombio/honeycomb-opentelemetry-node/DEVELOPING.md

 `npm run lint` will specify files that have linting errors.
 `npm run lint-fix` will try to fix the linting errors.

+## Example Applications

+- [Hello World](packages/opentelemetry-node/examples) is a simple javascript application.
+It has a readme for example development.

 ## Recommended Plugins for VSCode

 ESLint (dbaeumer.vscode-eslint)